crazy-max/csgo-server-launcher/README.md

 ## About

-A simple script to create and launch your Counter-Strike : Global Offensive Dedicated Server.
+A simple script to create and launch your Counter-Strike : Global Offensive Dedicated Server.<br />
-Tested on Debian and Ubuntu.
+Tested on Debian based distros (Ubuntu, Mint, ...)

 ## Requirements